Can I prevent another heart attack?

 You have an important role to play in your heart health.
 The choices you make today can lower your risk of having another heart attack.

 Changes you can make to lower your risk

 There are a number of factors that are known to increase your risk of coronary artery disease.
-Some risk factors you can’t do anything about include age, ethnicity, gender, personal or family history of heart attack or stroke.
+Risk factors you can’t do anything about include age, ethnicity, gender, personal or family history of heart attack or stroke.

-Other risk factors are within your power to change such as:
+Risk factors that are within your power to change include:

 - High cholesterol

 - Physical inactivity

 - Poor nutrition

 Making changes to your risk factors can slow or stop the damage to your arteries and lower your risk of having another heart attack.